THE END OF THE WORLD AS WE KNOW IT?

 ‘Speedy’ Dave Jenkins got a ticket for driving too fast.
 Instead of taking the penalty points and an increased car insurance premium, he took up the option of a speed awareness course.
 Here’s how it went down.

-We published this 'infographic' about how youngsters these days can't bear to part themselves from work, technology and social media whilst on their hols.
+We published this 'great infographic' about how youngsters these days can't bear to part themselves from work, technology and social media whilst on their hols.

 Rachel England - our very own ‘Professor Green’ – got the lowdown on environmentally friendly financial products.